Skip to main content

 Discover and offer recreational activities for your teen.
 Enroll them in sports classes, dance or music lessons, art classes, volunteer work, and other alternatives to vaping.
 These are not only productive, but they’ll also eliminate the need for vaping if your teen is smoking to deal with boredom.

-Your kids are teenagers, so you're not scheduling play dates for them, but it's still important to know who their friends are.
-The teens your son or daughter spends time with will have a big influence on whether they choose to experiment with vaping.
-It won't be easy because teens make it hard, but try to keep a handle on the kids your kid has in their friend group.
+Your kids are teenagers, so you’re not scheduling play dates for them, but it’s still important to know who their friends are.
+The teens your child spends time with will greatly influence whether they choose to experiment with vaping.
+It won’t be easy because teens make it hard, but try to keep a handle on the kids your kid has in their friend group.

 Monitor their actions but let them have their space during their healing period.
 Follow up regularly whether it’s through casual conversation or designated well-being check-ins.
 Most importantly, let them know you’re there to talk and help if they need it.